2019 Soeratin Cup

 The 2019 Soeratin Cup season is the 17th season of Soeratin Cup national round, an official football tournament which is intended for footballers under the age of seventeen and fifteen held by PSSI.
 The qualifying round already held in 2018.

 Under-17

-The national round of Soeratin Cup U-17 held in Malang Regency and Blitar.
+The national round of Soeratin Cup U17 held in Malang Regency and Blitar.
 Matches are held in Gelora Brantas Stadium and Kusuma Agrowisata Stadium in Batu, Paskhas Stadium and Arhanud Stadium in Malang, and also Gelora Supriyadi Stadium in Blitar for third place and final.
 Thirty-two teams from each provincial association competed.
 The round began on 27 January 2019 and finished with a final on 9 February 2019.

-PKN Penajam Utama U17s from East Kalimantan were the defending champions.
+PKN Penajam Utama U17 from East Kalimantan were the defending champions.
 But they were eliminated in the group stage.

-Persebaya U17s from East Java won the title, defeating Persipan U17s 2–0 in the final.
+Persebaya U17 from East Java won the title, defeating Persipan U17 2–0 in the final.